4GeeksAcademy/blog/blog/how-to-become-a-machine-learning-engineer.us.md

 Anyone can become a machine learning engineer without having a degree by self-study, being a part of online communities and events, contributing to open-source project, building portfolios and attending bootcamps.
 However, it is equally important to consider the benefits of degree programs and the requirements of the companies for which you are aspiring.

 ## How to Become a Machine Learning Software Engineer?

-Machine learning software engineers are the professional experts.
-They develop and design the software systems that power machine learning algorithms.
-For becoming a machine learning software engineer, a strong background of software engineering is needed along with the deep understanding of the techniques and algorithms of machine learning.
+Machine learning software engineers are the professional experts, they develop and design the software systems that power machine learning algorithms.
 Some tips for becoming a machine learning software engineer include:

 •	Build a strong foundation in software engineering: The knowledge of programming language such as Python, Java, and C++ along with the experience in software development including Agile and DevOps is needed.